jaw566/Capstone/README.md

-# Capstone
+# RosConnect
-The Yellowtails project is a graphical user interface that allows you to drive an F1/10 vehicle autonomously.
+RosConnect is a graphical user interface that allows you to drive an F1/10 vehicle autonomously.
 This improvement of access to autonomous racing means that the Yellowtails project can provide a learning platform to people with limited coding experience.

 Through our new cutting edge graphical user interface, new coders will be able to utilize the F1/10 platform to start autonomous racing.
 By abstracting the Robotic Operating System (ROS) and the comand line interface we lower the entry level of autonomuos racing.